Catherine Scott: Will you be watching Bake Off on Channel 4 ?

 It has made a household name of baker Paul Hollywood and cemented Mary Berry as a national treasure.
 Would this have happened had it been aired on a commercial channel?

-The news that the BBC has lost what many view as one of, if not the BEEB’s flagship programmes then its core programmes, to Channel 4 has caused public outcry.
+The news that the BBC has lost what many view as one of its flagship programmes to Channel 4 has caused public outcry.

 Many will be surprised to learn that the BBC didn’t make Bake Off, rather they bought it from Love Productions who have hiked up the cost so much, to a reported £25m for the next series, that the BBC couldn’t compete with Channel 4.

-Will adverts be detrimental to our enjoyment ?
-Well in our case it might mean my youngest can’t stay up so late to catch the end of it.
-We could watch it on catch up but would need to hide ourselves way so as not to hear who got kicked out.
+Well for one thing presenters Sue Perkins and Mel Giedroyc won’t be there.
+Will Paul and Mary be next to back away from the programme.
+If so what does it leave?

-I can’t help thinking that the whimsical nature that makes the Great British Bake Off special may well be lost in a more commercial world.
+I can’t help thinking that the whimsical nature that makes the Great British Bake Off special may also be lost in a more commercial world.

 But may be we are being too precious.
 At the end of the day it is a television programme and people can chose whether or not they want to watch it.